lobaro/restic-backup-docker/README.md

 ## Volumes

 * `/data` - This is the data that gets backed up.
 Just [mount](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) it to wherever you want.
+* `/var/run/docker.sock` - (optional) Mount the docker socket to interact with docker on your host (e.g. stopping containers before backing them up)

 ## Set the hostname